Art-Sells/Arells/Build-Notes.md

 - Delete all Console Logs in LogIn/SignUp/Account/Buy/Sell/Disconnect/VavityContext

-### Home/Account
+### Home/Asset-Name
 - Account/Withdraw/Sell/Buy/Transactions/BankAccount/Confirm (if not logged in) Revert To Home
 - Contact us (Account/Home): Email
 - Clean up Lagging Pages

 ### iOS & Android App (after 1-2 years?)
-Recommend Arells wallet and sunset all other wallets when Arells app revenue overtakes them
-- iOS App (UI Layer)
+- iOS App
-- - Tagline: If no bear markets existed
+- - Tagline: If bear markets never existed
-- - Desc: Join Arells if you're ready to let go of bear markets.
+- - Desc: This is how your investments would look if bear markets never existed.
-- - submission: An accounting ledger containing investment information for users.
+- - submission: An accounting ledger that shows how investments would look if bear markets never existed.

 ### Vavity-API (after 3-4 years?)
 .... (vavity ...c
 ...
-If no bear markets existed
+If bear markets never existed
 ...
 (Integrate Vavity))

 ### Pro-Natalism + Building Healthy Mind ?